zeek/zeek/frameworks/logging.rst

 before each log record is written.

-Let's say we want to add a boolean field ``is_private`` to :bro:type:`Conn::Info` that indicates whether the originator IP address is part of the :rfc:`1918` space:
+Let's say we want to add a boolean field ``is_private`` to :zeek:type:`Conn::Info` that indicates whether the originator IP address is part of the :rfc:`1918` space:

 .. sourcecode:: bro